GN Saibaba to remain in jail as SC suspends Bombay HC acquittal order in Maoists link case

 The Maharashtra government had challenged the judgement by Bombay High Court releasing Saibaba who was sentenced to life in 2017.

-The Supreme Court on Saturday suspended the Bombay High Court order acquitting former Delhi University professor GN Saibaba in a case in which he was sentenced to life imprisonment for having alleged links with Maoists, reported Live Law.
+The Supreme Court on Saturday suspended the Bombay High Court order acquitting former Delhi University professor GN Saibaba in which he was sentenced to life imprisonment for having alleged links with Maoists, reported Live Law.

+The acquittal sentence of five others convicted in the case has also been suspended.
 A bench of Justices MR Shah and Bela M Trivedi was hearing a petition filed by the Maharashtra government challenging Saibaba’s acquittal on Friday.

 Solicitor General Tushar Mehta, representing the Maharashtra government, had urged the Supreme Court to stay the Bombay High Court order directing jail authorities to immediately release Saibaba.